 Click the links below to find more information:

-The graduate programs in clinical health sciences makes available to qualified students an organized educational framework that offers preparation for research in clinically significant areas, requiring a strong background knowledge in principles of clinical health sciences.
-Taking advantage of the Medical Center's extensive resources, these programs will help give students the working knowledge and tools necessary to conduct quality, independent research.
+The graduate program in Clinical Health Sciences makes available to qualified students an organized educational framework that offers preparation for research in clinically significant areas, requiring a strong background knowledge in principles of clinical health sciences.
+Taking advantage of the Medical Center's extensive resources, this program will help give students the working knowledge and tools necessary to conduct quality, independent research.
 The program was developed for students who have already completed entry-level requirements in a health profession or B.S. degree and experience in a health-related area.
 A student must have a minimum of the B.S. degree from an accredited institution.

 2500 North State Street

 Jackson, MS 39216